ThinkPad G series

-The ThinkPad G series was a line of desktop replacement ThinkPad laptops developed by IBM and Lenovo as partial successors to the ThinkPad A series.
-Positioned as a budget friendly alternative to the desktop replacement models of the T and R series with suffix 'p', the short-lived series was and still is the only ThinkPad series to use a desktop CPU (except G50).
-Three generations were released from when it was released in 2003 to when it was succeeded in 2006 by the ThinkPad R series.
+The ThinkPad G series was a line of desktop replacement ThinkPad laptops developed by IBM as partial successors to the ThinkPad A series.
+Positioned as a budget-friendly alternative to the desktop replacement models of the T and R series with the "p" suffix, the short-lived series was and still is the only ThinkPad series to use a desktop CPU (except G50).
+Three generations were released from when it was released in 2003 to when it was succeeded in 2005 by the ThinkPad R series.

 G40 and G41

 The G40 and G41 were based on an Intel Pentium 4 and were released as low-end, affordable and massive successors of Pentium 4-M-equipped 15" ThinkPad A31 and 14" ThinkPad T30.

 They were both manufactured by Acer for IBM.